Demeter: In Crete

 In an older tradition in Crete the vegetation cult was related with the deity of the cave.
 During the Bronze Age, a goddess of nature dominated both in Minoan and Mycenean cults.
-In the Linear B inscriptions po-ti-ni-ja (potnia) refers to the goddess of nature who was concerned with birth and vegetation and had certain chthonic apects.
+In the Linear B inscriptions po-ti-ni-ja (potnia) refers to the goddess of nature who was concerned with birth and vegetation and had certain chthonic aspects.
 Some scholars believe that she was the universal mother goddess.
 A Linear B inscription at Knossos mentions the potnia of the labyrinth da-pu-ri-to-jo po-ti-ni-ja.
 Poseidon was often given the title wa-na-ka (wanax) in Linear B inscriptions in his role as King of the Underworld, and his title E-ne-si-da-o-ne indicates his chthonic nature.
 He was the male companion (paredros) of the goddess in the Minoan and probably Mycenean cult.
 In the cave of Amnisos, Enesidaon is associated with the cult of Eileithyia, the goddess of childbirth, who was involved with the annual birth of the divine child.
 Elements of this early form of worship survived in the Eleusinian cult, where the following words were uttered: "the mighty Potnia had born a strong son."